PrimaveraDeveloper/lithium/dir/README.md

 # Services Directory

-This chapter includes reference a directory of all the Lithium microservices available.
+This chapter includes a directory of all the Lithium microservices available.

-Microservices are classified, for the purpose of logical organization, in categories.
+The microservices are classified, for the purpose of logical organization, in categories.

 ## Categories